duplode/duplode.github.io/src/posts/_distributive.md

 `chartRev` and `chart` hold the same extractors. `chartRev`, however, has the more restrictive type `distribute` can't give us.
-In particular, the upgraded types make it impossible to implement a `chartRev` for `Select r`, which confirms we have indeed closed that loophole.
+In particular, the upgraded types make it impossible to implement `reveal` or `chartRev` for `Select r`, which confirms we have indeed closed that loophole.

 ### The vaunted isomorphism

+*TODO: Rework from here*

 As far as laws for `Revealable` go, we already know we want `reveal` to be the left inverse of `elide`: